ajfabbri/container-mesh/README.md

 ### To Run in Your Environment

 You'll need to create a file .secret.env that contains:

+For OfflinePlayground auth (current code):

+export DITTO_LICENSE="your ditto license string"

+For OnlinePlayround auth:

 export DITTO_APP_ID="your online playground app id" export DITTO_PG_TOKEN="your playground token"